rails/rails/guides/source/action_mailer_basics.md

 ### Previewing Emails

-You can preview how rendered emails look by visiting a special Action Mailer preview URL.
+You can preview rendered email templates visually by visiting a special Action Mailer preview URL.
 In order to set up a preview for `UserMailer` for example, create a class named `UserMailerPreview` in the `test/mailers/previews/` directory.
 To see the preview of `welcome_email` from `UserMailer`, implement a method that has the same name in `UserMailerPreview` and call `UserMailer.welcome_email`:

 ```ruby
 class UserMailerPreview < ActionMailer::Preview